Holly Gauthier-Frankel

 Holly G. Frankel, also known as Holly Gauthier-Frankel, is a Canadian voice actress and voice director.
-Gauthier-Frankel is best known for playing Fern Walters in Arthur, Sagwa in Sagwa, the Chinese Siamese Cat, Rita in Go Hugo Go and Hugo: the Movie Star, Teri in later episodes of What's with Andy?, Loulou in Wimzie's House, and Flora in the Cinélume's English dub of Winx Club.
+Gauthier-Frankel is best known for playing Fern Walters in Arthur, Sagwa in Sagwa, the Chinese Siamese Cat, Rita in Go Hugo Go and Hugo: the Movie Star, Teri in later episodes of What's with Andy?, Loulou in Wimzie's House, and Flora and Lockette in the Cinélume English dub of Winx Club.
 She is also known for her alter-ego, burlesque performer Miss Sugarpuss, whom Gauthier-Frankel retired in 2016.

 Biography

 Gauthier-Frankel is the daughter of Ron Frankel and Mary Lou Gauthier, who were former members of Malcolm Tomlinson's band Milkwood.
 At the age of seven, she became a voice actress after work as a studio singer for commercials.
 Since that time, she has been active in Montreal's neo-burlesque scene, the English theatre scene, several different musical spheres, and has continued to do voiceover, film and television work.
 She attended CEGEP and then McGill University.
 While attending the Montreal World Film Festival in 2004, she discovered burlesque.